 Section 91-4(b)(2), HRS, filing and taking effect of rules, only for the limited purpose of allowing departments and agencies to adopt emergency rules to respond to the COVID-19 emergency pursuant to section 91-3(b), HRS, and to suspend the publication requirement for an emergency rule adopted pursuant to section 91-3(b), HRS.
-Rules previously promulgated pursuant to proclamations related to the COVID-19 emergency shall be separately promulgated by the relevant agencies or boards pursuant to Section 91-3(b), HRS.
+Rules previously promulgated pursuant to proclamations related to the COVID-19 emergency shall be separately promulgated by the relevant agencies or boards pursuant to section 91-3(b), HRS.
 All agencies adopting such rules are required to comply with all other requirements of section 91-4(b)(2), HRS, by filing the rules with the Lieutenant Governor of the State and including the agency's findings and a brief statement of the reasons for the promulgation of any emergency rules.
-All relevant agencies also shall ensure the emergency rules, agency findings, and brief statement of the reasons for the promulgation are posted on their agency website.
+All relevant agencies also shall ensure the emergency rules, agency findings, and a brief statement of the reasons for the promulgation are posted on their agency website.

 Chapter 92, HRS, public agency meetings and records, only to the extent necessary to minimize the potential spread of COVID-19 and its variants.
-This suspension ensures boards can conduct meetings safely under the sunshine law using interactive conference technology, while retaining the option to conduct traditional in-person meetings at a single meeting site or at multiple meeting sites connected by interactive conference technology.
+This suspension ensures boards can conduct meetings safely under the sunshine law using interactive conference technology, while retaining the option to conduct traditional in-person meetings at a single meeting site or at multiple meeting sites connected by interactive, audiovisual conference technology.
+If an in-person meeting site is not feasible under COVID-19 restrictions, testifiers shall be provided the option to testify audiovisually.
 Meetings shall be conducted according to the requirements established in Exhibit C attached hereto, which incorporates the intent of the Legislature in Act 220 (2021).

-Section 103-53, HRS, contracts with the State or counties; tax clearances, assignments, and section 103D-310(c), responsibility of offerors, only to the extent necessary to waive the Internal Revenue Service (IRS) tax clearance requirement.
+Section 103-53, HRS, contracts with the State or counties; tax clearances, assignments, and section 103D-310(c), HRS, responsibility of offerors, only to the extent necessary to waive the Internal Revenue Service (IRS) tax clearance requirement.
 Due to COVID-19, the IRS has been unable to provide federal tax clearances timely and currently, there are approximately 1000 such requests pending with the IRS.
 Without a federal tax clearance, prospective contractors are unable to obtain a Hawai'i Compliance Express certificate and are unable to enter or receive final payments on contracts with the State and counties.

 Section 127A-25(c), HRS, rules and orders, only to the extent that rules adopted pursuant to chapter 127A, HRS, need not be published in a newspaper of general circulation in the State.
-This suspension reduces costs and avoids duplication because such rules shall be posted on the applicable state or county government website or by other means of official announcement, as provided by this section, to ensure content reaches the attention of the general public.
+This suspension reduces costs and avoids duplication because such rules shall be posted on the applicable state or county government website or by other means of official announcement, as provided by this Section, to ensure content reaches the attention of the general public.

-Section 127A-30, rental or sale of essential commodities during a state of emergency; prohibition against price increases.
+Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases.
 This suspension addresses the otherwise automatic invocation of this provision during an emergency.